hack2skill/gen-ai-rush-buildathon/Team Captains/README.md

-# Gen-Ai-Rush-Buildathon

-## Submission Instruction:
-  1. Fork this repository
-  2. Create a folder with your Team Name
-  3. Upload all the code and necessary files in the created folder
-  4. Upload a **README.md** file in your folder with the below mentioned informations.
-  5. Generate a Pull Request with your Team Name.
-(Example: submission-XYZ_team)

-## README.md must consist of the following information:

 #### Team Name - Team Captains
 #### Problem Statement - Next Generation Banking System
 #### Team Leader Email - kj20021007@gmail.com